Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: System Model

 \section{System Model}

 Our work considers a single-cell massive MIMO uplink system where the BS simultaneously receives signals from multiple users.
-The BS is equipped with a planar array consisting of metamaterials, and each user is equipped with multiple conventional antennas in a fully digital architecture.
 In the following, we illustrate the input-output relationship of DMAs and the channel model.